mosamaasif/Chippus/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is an "emulator" for <a href="https://en.wikipedia.org/wiki/CHIP-8"><i>Chip8</i></a> which is an old interpreted language.
-I did this is a learning project, to familiarize myself with Rust and have fun too.
+I did this is as learning project, to familiarize myself with Rust and have fun along with it.
+As such it may not be the best implementation as I mainly focused on understanding the syntax and workings of Rust.
 The emulator has a UI, and multiple roms are provided (more can be added, check Usage).

 ### Built With